How do I apply for a peace bond?

 If you are in immediate danger, call your local police or 911.

-A peace bond is a criminal court order made by a justice of the peace or judge.
-It is a signed promise to keep the peace and have good behaviour.
+A is a criminal made by a justice of the peace or judge.
 If someone signs a peace bond, it means they promise to follow the conditions in it and not to break the law.

 Who can apply

-You go to criminal court to get a peace bond.
+You go to criminal court to get a peace bond against somebody else.

-You can apply for a peace bond against anyone.
+You can apply for a peace bond against anyone, if you are afraid they might hurt you or your property.
 It doesn't have to be someone you were in a relationship with.
 For example, you could apply for a peace bond against a neighbour or co-worker.

 Read the question “What is the difference between a restraining order and a peace bond?” to learn more.